 Film Synopsis:

 Witness at the Border is the sequel to our prize-winning documentary Witness at Tornillo.
-The film is in production still, having been delayed by the COVID-19 pandemic.
+The film is still in production, having been delayed by the COVID-19 pandemic.
 Our team anxiously awaits the day when they can safely return to the border and interact with asylum seekers there.

 If you have interview suggestions or know of funding opportunities to contribute to the finishing of this film, please email the film’s director, Shane Franklin, at shane@carbontrace.net.